TobikoData/sqlmesh/docs/quick_start.md

 When using a virtual environment, you must ensure it's activated first: you should see `(.env)` in your command line.
 If you don't, run `source .env/bin/activate` from your project directory to activate the environment.

-Now, create a SQLMesh scaffold by using the following command:
+Create a SQLMesh scaffold by using the following command:

 ```bash
 sqlmesh init
 ```

-This will create the directories and files that you can use to organize your SQLMesh project code.
+This will create the directories and files that you can use to organize your SQLMesh project code:

 - config.py
     - The file for project configuration.
-Refer to [configuration reference](reference/configuration.md).
+Refer to [configuration](reference/configuration.md).
 - ./models
-    - The place for sql and python models.
+    - SQL and Python models.
 Refer to [models](concepts/models/overview.md).
 - ./audits
-    - The place for shared audits.
+    - Shared audit files.
 Refer to [auditing](concepts/audits.md).
 - ./tests
-    - The place for unit tests.
+    - Unit test files.
 Refer to [testing](concepts/tests.md).
 - ./macros
-    - The place for macros.
+    - Macro files.
 Refer to [macros](concepts/macros.md).

 ## 2. Plan and apply environments
 ### 2.1 Create a prod environment
-This example project structure is a two-model pipeline, where example_full_model depends on example_incremental_model.
+This example project structure is a two-model pipeline, where `sqlmesh_example.example_full_model` depends on `sqlmesh_example.example_incremental_model`.

 To materialize this pipeline into DuckDB, run `sqlmesh plan` to get started with the plan/apply flow.
 The prompt will ask you what date to backfill; you can leave those blank for now (hit `Enter`) to backfill all of history.
 Finally, it will ask you whether or not you want backfill the plan.
-Type `y`:
+Enter `y`:

 ```bash
 (.env) [user@computer sqlmesh-example]$ sqlmesh plan